Justin-Kuehn/CarND-Behavioral-Cloning/README.md

 In order to correct for the Left/Right imbalance I drove the track in reverse several times to create more right turn data and recorded additional passes on each turn going both ways.
 I was also able to utilize the left and right side cameras.
 Since each of the side cameras is simply offset by an amount from the center,  I simply added a slight steering offset in the opposite direction.
 I also randomly flipped the image and corresponding steering angle to produce even greater data variation.

-All these methods ended up working very well for the first track, which the trained model was able to run lapson indefinitely.
+All these methods ended up working very well for the first track, which the trained model was able to run laps on indefinitely.
 However I found that the model would get confused by the shadows present in the second track.
 In order to fix this, I simulated shadows in the training data by shading random regions in the image.
 This produced a model that was much more resilient to shadows and

 Shadow on Track Two: